 The Meta Bar

 The theme continues in the bar with old historic stones tastefully displayed along the walls.
-Cozy, quiet, perfect for couples.
+Cosy, quiet, perfect for couples.

-The bar is small, there is also a terrace area that’s ideal on hot summers evenings.
-Unfortunately this time, it rained in Valencia (which is pretty rare at this time of year) we were unable to access the outdoor bar so opted to waste some time at the bar until it was time for us to head to Café del Duende.
+The bar is small, there is also a terrace area that’s ideal during hot summers evenings.
+Unfortunately this time, it rained in Valencia (which is pretty rare at this time of year) we were unable to access the outdoor bar so opted to waste some time at the bar until it was time for us to head to watch a flamenco show in Valencia.

 The Caro Hotel Basement Guide